Haryana: Khattar to stay as CM as BJP on course to form government

 Haryana: Will Dushyant support Hooda, the man who jailed his grandfather

-The BJP is in talk with the independents as of now.
+The BJP is in talks with the independents as of now.
 Two independent MLAs, Ranjit Singh and Gopal Kanda will hold talks with the BJP today.
 Sources tell OneIndia that they would lend their support.

-On the other hand, the Congress headed by Sonia Gandhi would hold deliberations with party leads and discuss government formation.
-The Congress would discuss on the negations with potential allies and try and form the government in Haryana.
-For the Congress a lot would depend on the JJP, which ended up with an impressive 10 seats.
+On the other hand, Congress headed by Sonia Gandhi would hold deliberations with party leads and discuss government formation.
+Congress would discuss on the negations with potential allies and try and form the government in Haryana.
+For Congress, a lot would depend on the JJP, which ended up with an impressive 10 seats.
 The JJB has not given any inclination as to which party it would support.

-The source added that the JJB is playing the wait and watch game.
+The source added that the JJB is playing the wait and watch the game.
 As of now, the party seems to be more inclined towards the BJP, the source also added.

 Haryana-Maharashtra polls: BJP set to form governments, but Congress gets a breather